 General information on anaesthetic monitoring

-When an animal has to have surgery, there are different ways to eliminate pain.
+When a cat has to have surgery, there are different ways to eliminate pain.
 Depending on the operation, local anaesthetic may suffice or a general anaesthetic may be needed.
 This can be a drug injected into muscle or vein or inhaled through a mask.
 The choice of a suitable drug depends on the duration and type of operation and on the patient’s fitness.
 Every general anaesthetic – even when given perfectly – is associated with a certain risk.
 Good anaesthetic monitoring minimises this risk.

-Anaesthetic monitoring stages in animals
+Anaesthetic monitoring stages in cats

 Before the operation